LeanerCloud/AutoSpotting/README.md

 with comprehensive support and additional features geared towards production usage at scale.
 - Simple, minimalist implementation

+## Benefits compared to alternatives ##

+- automated failover to OnDemand instances in the event of lost Spot capacity
+- automated instance type selection for Spot diversification without configuration changes from a standard OnDemand setup, and no vendor lock-in
+- bias towards cheapest AND newest instance types

 ## How does it work? ##

 Once installed and enabled to run against existing on-demand